nathanwright1242/create-react-app-npm/README.md

     - ```npm install --save-dev @babel/plugin-transform-react-jsx```

 5. Don't add a .babelrc in your project root, ejecting from create-react-app will take care of your babel set-up
-6. Added the "lib" command as an npm run command within the "scripts" section of my package.json.
+6. Add the "lib" command as an npm run command within your "scripts" section of the package.json.
 Note: this has changed since the writting of this tutorial.
-Babel 6 and up no longer has any native transforms for React, so you need to use the @babel/transform-react-jsx plugin
+Babel 6 and up no longer have any native transforms for React, so you need to use the @babel/transform-react-jsx plugin for this transformation.
     - ```"lib": "babel --plugins @babel/transform-react-jsx src/node_modules --out-dir lib --copy-files",```
 7. I skipped adding the CSS loader since CSS is properly handled by create-react-app as the time of this writing
 8. Create the necessary folder structure for your module: